dhis2/dhis2-core/dhis-2/dhis-e2e-test/README.md

 ### Inside Docker

 The following describes 2 options for you to run and test DHIS2 using Docker.
-First you need to build or pick a Docker image.
+Refer to [Run DHIS2 in Docker](../../README.md#run-dhis2-in-docker) on how to build or pick a Docker image.

-#### DHIS2 Docker Image

-If you want to run DHIS2 inside Docker you will need a DHIS2 Docker image.
-You can either

-* build the DHIS2 image of your local changes using [build-dev](../build-dev.sh) `../build-dev.sh`
-* or use a pre-built image and prefix the docker compose commands in this README with `DHIS2_IMAGE=<image name>`

-We push pre-built DHIS2 Docker images to Dockerhub.
-You can pick an `<image name>` from one of the following repositories

-* releases or release candidates [dhis2/core](https://hub.docker.com/r/dhis2/core/tags)
-* development (branches master and the previous 3 supported major versions) [dhis2/core-dev](https://hub.docker.com/r/dhis2/core-dev/tags)
-* PRs labeled with `publish-docker-image` [dhis2/core-pr](https://hub.docker.com/r/dhis2/core-pr/tags)

 #### Only DHIS2 In Docker